-How Much a Medical Marijuana Card Cost?
+How Much Does a Medical Marijuana Card Cost?

-All marijuana identification card fees are $175 for the new two year ID card.
+All marijuana identification card fees are $175 for the new two-year ID card.
 This fee is reduced to $75 for two years when you can show that you are also a SNAP (Supplemental Nutrition Assistance Program- or food stamp) recipient.
-This change to a two year license essentially cuts the fees for obtaining the identification card in half by doubling the length of time it remains valid.
+This change to a two-year license essentially cuts the fees for obtaining the identification card in half by doubling the length of time it remains valid.

-What Conditions Qualify for a MMJ Card
+What Conditions Qualify for an MMJ Card

 Since 2011, Arizona has permitted the issuance of a medical marijuana ID card for specific diagnoses only.
-This list is subject to change, but as of this writing, qualifying conditions are:
+This list is subject to change, but as of this writing, the qualifying conditions are: